ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 #### Disabling password-based logins

 You already have disabled the password prompts in SSH logins when you changed the `/etc/pam.d/sshd` file before.
-Still, the sshd daemon has also an option in the `/etc/ssh/sshd_config` file to allow password-based authentication that is convenient to disable.
+Still, the sshd daemon has also an option in the `/etc/ssh/sshd_config` file to allow password-based authentication that is convenient to disable:

 1. In the `/etc/ssh/sshd_config`, uncomment the `PasswordAuthentication` parameter and set it to `no`.